benfoxall/AV/index.md

 <!-- / [buffer]   (source) => (analyser) => (gain) => (output) -->

-An interesting property of defining sounds as functions, is that we can combine multiple function to generate new sounds.
+An interesting property of defining sounds as functions is that we can combine multiple function to generate new sounds.

 So if we wanted to fade our noise in & out, we could write a higher order function that does that.